Honey Kissed Rosemary Sesame Chicken

 Many MANY years ago, I came across a collection of honey recipes.
 Now honey, I do love some honey.
 In that collection… one I don’t have specific recollection of (we are talking about a few decades ago), was this yummy chicken recipe that had honey… butter… soy sauce and one of my other favorite things, sesame seeds.
 I like to reference sources for any recipes I found somewhere and tweak, but just have no idea where this was… or even the specifics.
 I just remember it was good.
 And today, I remembered it… and how it had been forever since making it.

-I have been craving something roasted with rosemary lately and grabbed a handful from my friend Hayes at his local Fat Radish Farm over the weekend.
-It’s been staring at me on my cutting board, so this morn, I decided to revive this old recipe, best I could remember…. and add some rosemary!
+I have been craving something roasted with rosemary lately and can grab some anytime right by my patio from my pretty little rosemary bush.
+I decided to revive this old recipe, best I could remember…. and add some rosemary!

 Disclosure: I only use and recommend products here I use myself.
 I may receive a small commission from affiliate links on this or other posts on this web site at no additional costs to you.